 If you start using insulin or a non-insulin injectable medication (such as Byetta® or Victoza®), your doctor or diabetes educator should submit a medication change form or provide a copy of your medication prescription to the NDSS.

 The medication change form allows a person—who is already registered for the NDSS—but hasn’t before used an injectable diabetes medication, to access syringes or pen needles through the NDSS.

 To notify the NDSS of changes in your medication:

-- complete a medication change form and have the form certified by your health professional, or
+- complete a Syringe or Pen Needle Access form and have the form certified by your health professional, or

 - a copy of your medication prescription.